NickChapman1988/FeelingHungry/README.md

 ## Surface
 I wanted to present a clean, bright background with imagery that reflects the purpose of the site.
+Use of colourful foods in combination with a bright and clean kitchen background serves to put the user in the mood to cook, both by representing a cooking/creative environment and also presenting appealing food images that capture the users imagination and encourage them to explore new foods and recipes.

 ### Images